 As a born and (partially) bred Washingtonian, I am constantly aware of how lucky I am to call DC home.
-As a current resident of the beautiful and diverse neighborhood of Crestwood, I serve as the president of the Crestwood Citizens Association, a role in which I am reminded every day of the power of neighbors to effect change and build community.
-At the start of my career, I represented tenants as a student attorney with DC Law Students in Court - a non-profit that provides free, high-quality representation to poor and indigent tenants in DC.
+As a current resident of the beautiful and diverse neighborhood of Crestwood, I serve as the elected ANC commissioner, a role in which I am reminded every day of the power of neighbors to effect change and build community.
+At the start of my career, I represented tenants as a student attorney with DC Law Students in Court (now called Rising For Justice) — a non-profit that provides free, high-quality representation to poor and indigent tenants in DC.

-After many years at big law firms and working for multi-national companies, I am happy to have returned to my roots serving on behalf of tenants here in the District providing best-in-class service to tenants, landlords, condo associations, homeowners, and the DC community.
-At Nest and at Roost, there is a universal culture of caring — mediocrity and a lack of respect are not values we choose to live or work by.
-That values-based culture aligns perfectly with my experience working on inclusion and diversity efforts as well a variety of compliance capacities.
+After many years at big law firms and working for multi-national companies, I am happy to be working for a small community-oriented organization that puts people and place over profit.
+Not only is Flock committed to best-in-class service, but we are dedicated to serving the DC community and being good citizens as a company.
+At Flock, there is a universal culture of caring — mediocrity and a lack of respect are not values we choose to live or work by.
+That values-based culture aligns perfectly with my experience working on inclusion and diversity efforts as well as a variety of compliance capacities.

-When I'm not with my Nest and Roost colleagues, you might find me at the Sheridan School, where I serve on the Board of Trustees and see these same values fiercely exhibited for my son (and hopefully for my daughter soon too) every day.
-If there is a theme to my background I hope it would be something close to the mantra my wife says to our kids: It's nice to be nice.
+When I'm not with my Flock colleagues or running my own boutique law firm, you might find me at the Sheridan School, where I serve on the Board of Trustees and see these same values fiercely exhibited for my son and daughter every day, or in Rock Creek Park, taking a walking meeting in my role as Board Chair of the Rock Creek Conservancy, a watershed organization and the official Friends group to Rock Creek Park.
+If there is a theme to my background I hope it would be something close to the mantra my wife tells our kids: It's nice to be nice.
 Really, I'd just like to continue making nice happen.